-M. Ryan Calo is an Assistant Professor at the University of Washington School of Law and formerly a director at the Stanford Law School Center for Internet and Society (CIS).
+M. Ryan Calo is the Lane Powell and D. Wayne Gittinger Associate Professor at the University of Washington School of Law and formerly a director at the Stanford Law School Center for Internet and Society (CIS).
 Ryan researches the intersection of law and emerging technology, with an emphasis on robotics and the Internet.

 Batya Friedman is a Professor in the Information School at the University of Washington where she co-directs the Value Sensitive Design Research Lab.
 Batya's research develops theory, methods, and toolkits for foregrounding human values in the design of new technologies, most recently with an emphasis on systems that will unfold over longer timeframes on the order of 100 years.

-Tadayoshi (Yoshi) Kohno is an Associate Professor in Computer Science & Engineering at the University of Washington.
+Tadayoshi (Yoshi) Kohno is the Short-Dooley Professor of Computer Science & Engineering at the University of Washington.
 Yoshi's research is focused on understanding and improving the computer security and privacy properties of current and future technologies.

-Franziska (Franzi) Roesner is a PhD candidate in Computer Science & Engineering at the University of Washington.
-Franzi is broadly interested in issues related to computer security and privacy.
-Her PhD work has focused on third-party web tracking, permission granting in modern operating systems (such as smartphones), secure embedded user interfaces, and most recently, emerging augmented reality platforms.
+Franziska (Franzi) Roesner is an Assistant Professor in Computer Science & Engineering at the University of Washington.
+Franzi is broadly interested in issues related to computer security and privacy, particularly designing and building systems that address security and privacy challenges faced by end users of existing and emerging technologies.

 Daisy Yoo is a Ph.D. student at the Information School.
 Her work spans the fields of interaction design, HCI, service design and information science.
 In particular, Daisy is interested in designing computing applications to support open public discourses on political topics.

 Meg is a Ph.D. student in the Information School.
 Her research explores the privacy implications of data aggregation, currently focusing on third-party data aggregation ecosystems.
 She is also interested in tech activist communities who create and promote the use of encryption tools.